FAQ - Pet Dental Care

 • Procedure: Mid-morning

-In some cases requiring extended observation, we may recommend keeping them overnight until the next morning.
+In some cases requiring extended observation, we may recommend overnight care until the next morning.

 We'll call you as soon as your pet is awake and ready to go home.
-You'll receive all post-operative instructions at pickup.
+You'll receive all post-operative instructions during pick-up.

 About Pet Dental Health Month

-This is the perfect time to take care of your companion's oral health.
+It's the perfect time to take care of your pet's oral health with everything you need to keep those teeth healthy!

-Can I book now and do the procedure later?
+Can I book now and have the procedure done later?

 Yes.
-As long as you book your appointment before March 1st, 2026, you'll benefit from the Pet Dental Health Month preferred rate, even if the procedure takes place in March or April.
+As long as you book your appointment before March 1st, 2026, you'll receive the Pet Dental Health Month benefits, even if the procedure takes place in March or April.

 ⚠️ Limited spots available!

-Dental exams are in high demand in February.
-We can only accept a limited number of procedures per week to guarantee quality and safety of care.
+Dental treatment plans are in high demand during February.
+We can only accept a limited number of procedures per week to ensure quality and safety of care.
 We recommend booking early.

-Our team is available to answer all your concerns about your companion's dental health.
+Our team is available to answer all your concerns about your pet's dental health.